twl8n/machine/README.md

 #### todo

+- 2021-02-20 In order to generalize testing for infinite loops, create a new version of traverse-all that runs tests but doe not not run state dispatch functions.
+Right now, machine.core/traverse has an infinite loop detector, but it is also running the dispatch functions.
+In this project dispatch functions only print stuff, so this solution is not generalized.

 na 2021-01-16 * demo4 fails, perhaps because will-not-dashboard doesn't exist.
 Maybe if table has any fail during parsing, then exit.